Desperate Cities Consider 'Safe Injection' Sites For Opioid Users

 Under one of those bridges recently, there was a row of tents.
 Many people live there, and some visitors, like Johnny, use the tents as a private place to do heroin.

-He says he would rather inject his drugs in a medically-supervised facility, and thinks Philadelphia residents would prefer that, too.
+He says he would rather inject his drugs in a medically supervised facility, and he thinks Philadelphia residents would prefer that, too.

-"People are not going to be shooting up on your front stoop" he says, "or in your backyard, hiding.
-It will cut down on people dying in abandoned house around here — or even here."
+"People are not going to be shooting up on your front stoop" he says, "or in your back yard, hiding.
+It will cut down on people dying in abandoned houses around here — or even here."
 He motions to the tents.
 "They come down here and get high and die here under a bridge."

 But some law enforcement officers have a different view.
 Philadelphia's police commissioner, Richard Ross, has been skeptical about designating a legal place for the use of an illegal narcotic.